pvannies/information-retrieval/README.md

 ## Prerequisites to run an evaluation locally

 * Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) for your operating system.
-Request the docker desktop license here: https://ordina.4me.com/self-service
+No docker license needed, use is for educational purpose.
 * Run `docker-compose build` in the root of this repository (fast internet connection recommended for downloading the model).
 * Run `docker-compose up` in the root of this repository.